Sequoyahs Autumn Argument

 Speed:

 You can go as fast or slow as you want.
-I won't have any issue flowing any speed you decide to go.
+I will be good flowing any speed you decide to go.

 Theory: